5l1v3r1/thp_emails-bomber/README.md

 In these exercises,  we had to do a lot of things :
 *

+**1 - First of all we had to Scrap some data :** we scrap data from this website : annuaire-des-mairies.com/

+**2 - First of all we had to Scrap some data :** we scrap data from this website : annuaire-des-mairies.com/

+**3 - First of all we had to Scrap some data :** we scrap data from this website : annuaire-des-mairies.com/

+**4 - First of all we had to Scrap some data :** we scrap data from this website : annuaire-des-mairies.com/

 **After cloning the repository, make sure to do :**
 ```sh
 $ cd Emails